Self-Certifying Category 2 (SC2)

 Have your most recent financial information (likely to be 30 June 2020 financial information) close at hand.
 You will have these documents as part of your usual business practices.

 - Log into myQBCC

 - Select the self-certifying 1 and self-certifying 2 form

 - Confirm your details are up-to-date

 - Enter in your revenue & expenses and assets & liabilities

 - Agree to the declaration and click submit.

 Adding a representative on myQBCC

-Please note: !f you would like a third party to submit this information on your behalf, you will need to ensure they have been added as a representative and assigned the appropriate permissions in myQBCC.
+Please note: If you would like a third party to submit this information on your behalf, you will need to ensure they have been added as a nominated representative and assigned the appropriate permissions in myQBCC.